-- Be sure to clean the pipes and make sure that the insides of the pipes are clean. - Change flare nut to the one provided with this product.
-Use a newly flared pipe. - · Avoid using thin pipes.
+- · Be sure to clean the pipes and make sure that the insides of the pipes are clean. - · Change flare nut to the one provided with this product.
+Use a newly flared pipe. - · Avoid using thin pipes. - In case of reconnecting the refrigerant pipes after detaching, make the flared part of pipe re-fabricated.

-Make sure that the inside and outside of refrigerant piping is clean and it has no contaminants such as sulfur, oxides, dirt, shaving particles, etc, which are hazard to refrigerant cycle.
+Make sure that the inside and outside of refrigerant piping is clean and it has no contamination such as sulfur hazardous for use, oxides, dirt, shaving particles, etc.